Want to contribute to this article?

 A quality management system offers peace of mind that regulatory requirements are being complied with and that the organisation is continually adopting a customer-centric approach.

 Read our blog article "The Transformational Quality Professional - Moving the Business Forward" for more information.

 What does a QMS require?

 A quality management system requires a number of essential elements.
-Here are five of them:
+Here are six of them:

 - A quality policy and quality objectives.
 These statements must be documented.

 - A quality manual including scope, justifications for any exclusion, documented procedures and process interaction descriptions.
 This will specify how a QMS will be observed and emphasise the company's commitments to both continuous improvement and quality.

 - Any document procedures required by the compliance standard.